guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >docker run --rm -v dir-restore:/restore alpine cat /restore/README
 >```

-While volume and bind mount can be used to share data between the host machine and a container, they work differently and have different use cases.

-We use this bind Mount during development to reflect changes in our code, into running container instantly.
-Because if the container is running in production on a server, there is no connected source code, which updates while it's running.

-When working with large file bind mount is slower, if docker is running on linux of the app isn't very data intensive, bind mount are great, otherwise it's recommended copying data into volumes or rebuilding the container image on save.

-Unlike Docker volume, the data inside a bind mount is not stored outside the container.
-If the container is removed, the data will be lost.

 A defined path in the container is mapped to the create volume / mount.

 volumes --> managed by docker